-It was here that, along with his 12 employees, Forrester began manufacturing his first creation, the Mars bar.
+It was here, along with his 12 employees, that Forrester began manufacturing his first creation; the Mars bar.
 The confectionary, a recipe of nougat and caramel wrapped in milk chocolate, would soon steal the nation’s hearts.

 The chocolate treat became such a staple that bars were distributed to British troops during World War II.
 From the 1960s, and for more than three decades, the brand’s advertising encouraged us to ‘work, rest and play’ with Mars.

 While the Mars bar brand and product line has grown, the basic recipe has largely stayed the same, as has the story told by Mars.